Consensys/mythril/README.md

 The virtual machine language is described in the [Ethereum Yellowpaper](http://gavwood.com/paper.pdf).

-### Loading a contract from the Ethereum blockchain
+### Disassembling a contract from the Ethereum blockchain

 You can also load code from an existing contract in the Ethereum blockchain.
 For this, you need to have a full node running, and the RPC debug interface must be activated.
 For example, when running `geth` you can do this as follows: